jelmersnoeck/experiment/README.md

 ### Run

-`Run()` will run the experiment and return the value and error of the control function.
+`Run(context.Context)` will run the experiment and return the value and error of the control function.
 The control function is always executed.
-The result value of the `Run()` function is an interface.
+The result value of the `Run(context.Context)` function is an interface.
 The user should cast this to the expected type.

 ### Force